socoolby/scrapyBootstrap/README.md

 # scrapyBootstrap
-a Scrapy demo for bootstrap
+A Scrapy demo for bootstrap

+1、Install Scrapy with command "pip install Scrapy"

+2、Run it with "scrapy crawl bootstrap"